 Dog Bite Attorneys Serving Arizona

 Dogs are often seen as part of the family.
 There’s a reason people call them “man’s best friend.”
 Unfortunately, sometimes dogs can be unpredictable and suddenly become vicious, even if they have never acted that way before.
 When a dog bites another person, the victim can become seriously injured and require significant medical attention.
 Dog bite victims often suffer from torn muscles, broken bones, and nerve damage.
 These cases are challenging to prove but with the help of an experienced attorney, it can be done.
 Weintraub & Weintraub is ready to take on your case to help you hold a dog’s owner responsible for the accident.
-Contact our firm today for an experienced team of attorneys.
+Contact our experienced dog bite attorneys today.

 Arizona’s Dog Bite Laws